» history

 History

-HEIRS (History of European Integration Research Society) was founded in the summer of 2004 by five young researchers of the University of Cambridge and the University of Portsmouth.
-We have created HEIRS to provide a forum for postgraduate and other researchers to overcome the “splendid isolation” which so often characterises the (Ph.D.) research and writing process.
+HEIRS (History of European Integration Research Society) was founded in the summer of 2004 by five young researchers from the University of Cambridge and the University of Portsmouth.
+We have created HEIRS to provide a forum for postgraduate and other researchers to overcome the “splendid isolation” which so often characterizes the (Ph.D.) research and writing process.
+We also want to simplify the writing process and provide help with various writing difficulties and tasks.
+We respond to all your requests, so you can simply write the request to write my research proposal on the https://cheap-papers.com/write-my-research-proposal.php site and our professional experts will immediately give you an answer.

 A network open to all researchers who wish to contribute, HEIRS has from the beginning promoted a number of related goals, namely